 AAA Food Handler provides nationally recognized, ANAB-accredited food handler training trusted by employers across Louisiana.

-A Kansas Food Handlers Card is not required at the state level.
-Kansas does not mandate a statewide food handler certificate for food service employees.
-However, local jurisdictions may impose their own requirements, most notably the City of Leavenworth.
+A Louisiana Food Handlers Card is not required at the state level.
+Louisiana does not mandate a statewide food handler certificate for food service employees.
+However, training requirements may vary by parish, city, or employer policy.

 AAA Food Handler offers a 100% online Food Handler Certificate course designed to provide essential food safety education, including hygiene, sanitation, temperature control, and contamination prevention.